 This program lets you convert DLIS files to a number of different text-based formats.
 These include a variety of LAS standards, in addition to several CSV-like formats.
 In the program, you can select which channels and parameters you want to export.
-In fact, you have to; if you wanted to export all channels and parameters in the GUI, you would have to laboriously click hundreds of boxes for each file you want to get data from.
+If you want to export all channels and parameters using the GUI, you can do that fairly easily.
+Just mark every row and use a menu option to check their boxes for export.

 Technically, you could use the Log Data Toolbox to build a data export approach that fulfills the criteria above.
 Even precision can be fulfilled, as DLIS to ASCII lets you specify how many decimals you want in your output.
 However, using these tools to export data would be a complex and annoying scripting job.
 You would also end up with bloated text files that you would have to convert to another format to be able to read the data quickly.